 4. Toorongo and Amphitheatre Falls Loop Walk, Noojee

-The pair of falls are located just south of the Yarra Ranges National Park in the dog-friendly (but on-leash) Toorongo Falls Reserve at Noojee, about a two hour drive east of Melbourne.
+The pair of dog-friendly waterfalls in Victoria are located just south of the Yarra Ranges National Park in the dog-friendly Toorongo Falls Reserve at Noojee, about a two hour drive east of Melbourne.
+Dogs can be let off-leash, as long as they are under effective control.

 The circular walking track that visits the viewing platforms for Toorongo and Amphitheatre Falls is 2.2km long and takes about an hour.
 The walking track passing through forest is meant to be well-formed and only relatively flat, but it’s probably best to skip after heavy rainfall.